awsdocs/amazon-redshift-developer-guide/doc_source/federated-create-secret-iam-role.md

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

-1. On the navigation menu, choose **CLUSTERS**\.
+1. On the navigation menu, choose **Clusters**\.
 The clusters for your account in the current AWS Region are listed\.

 1. Choose the cluster name in the list to view more details about a cluster\.